radamejr/got-it-memorized/README.md

 ## Getting Started

-You can visit this application in the wild by clicking [here.](https://got-it-memorized.herokuapp.com/) In order to add, comment or rate locations you will have to sign up for an account.
-Don't worry its simple and easy just click the signup button in the main navigation menu!
+This application is a showcase of using React in order build out a Sticky Note style web-application.
+You can visit this Application in its live location [here.](https://got-it-memorized.herokuapp.com/).

 ## Notable Languages, Systems and Gems Used